-A test case is a component that describes an input, action, or event and an expected outcome, to determine if a feature of an application is working as it is meant to or not.
+A test case is a components that describes an input, action or event and an expected outcome, to determine if a feature of an application is working as it is meant to or not.

-Many times test cases are rejected because of their bad quality of writing.
-In order to write good test cases, we must depend on a process rather than a person.
-Test-cases make proof of your work done on testing.
-It also helps to make a systematic approach as well as make the test case re-usable for anyone.
+Many times test cases are rejected because of its bad quality of writing.
+In order to write a good test cases we must depend on a process rather than a person.
+Test-cases makes a proof of your work done on testing.
+It also helps to make a systematic approach as well as make the test-case re-usable for anyone.

-Here are some effective features of the writing test case:
+Here are some effective features of writing test-case:

 1. Test Case Naming Conventions

-Name the test cases in such a way that anyone else can also refer that them in the future.
+Name the test cases in such a way that anyone else can also refer that in future.

 E.g. There is a project called “Admin” which has a functional area named “Login”.
 Use naming convention which will give a brief idea of what the test is for, just by looking at its name.